metaory/dotkeep/README.md

 ## Where

-`config` / `check` / `backup` / `restore` run from **your state dir** (the one with `.dotkeep.conf`).
+`config` / `check` / `backup` / `restore` run from **your state dir**

+(the one with `.dotkeep.conf`).
 Not the tool install.
-Any path, any remote.
+Any path, any remote

 ```
 state/